tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 2. Standardize data and fix errors.
 3. Look at Null values or Blank values.
 4. Remove unnecessary columns and rows.
+However, before we start manipulating the data, it is best practice to first create a copy of the raw data for backup purposes.

 #### Procedure for removing duplicates
 - Create new database and import csv file: